coetry/digitalpsychology.io/src/pages/loss-aversion/index.md

 ### Focusing on the loss in offers
 Talk of what your potential customer will lose if they don’t purchase rather than what they would gain by buying.
+We tend to give losses twice as much more psychological weight as gains ([Tversky & Kahneman, 1992](http://cemi.ehess.fr/docannexe/file/2780/tversjy_kahneman_advances.pdf)).

 ![](01-focus-on-loss-offer.png)